NREL/WETOStack/_sources/software_dev/best_practices.md

 ### Career Growth and Trajectory
-In addition to acknowledgment of work and value added, it is important to provide meaningful career guidance to RSEs to both serve their personal goals and ensure that the projects have well-rounded contributors.
-RSEs should have some level of domain experience; that is to say that they should *use* as well as *develop* their software.
+In addition to acknowledgment of work and value added, it is important to provide meaningful career guidance to RSEs to both serve their personal goals and ensure the projects have well-rounded contributors.
+RSEs should have some level of domain experience; that is, they should *use* as well as *develop* their software.
 RSEs should know the context in which their software exists.
 They should be experts in the implementation and very good in the usage.
 A characteristic career trajectory within the national lab environment may take the following path: